2019 Vault Rankings

 About Facebook, Inc.

 Facebook is the face of social media, for good and bad.
-The social networking juggernaut, which continues to grow quickly even as it struggles with public relations and other issues, lets users share information, post photos and videos, play games, and otherwise connect with one another through online profiles.
-The site, which allows outside developers to build apps that integrate with Facebook, boasts more than two billion monthly active users.
-In addition to its namesake platform, Facebook owns Instagram (photo/video sharing), Messenger and WhatsApp (instant messaging and payments services), and Oculus (virtual reality technology and content).
-The company generates revenue through advertising; the US accounts for about 45% of total sales.
+The social networking juggernaut, which continues to grow even as it struggles with public relations issues related to privacy, security, and fake news, lets users share information, post photos and videos, play games, and otherwise connect with one another online.
+The site, which allows outside developers to build apps that integrate with Facebook, boasts 2.5 billion monthly active users.
+In addition to its namesake platform, Facebook owns photo and video sharing site Instagram, messaging applications Messenger and WhatsApp, and virtual reality platform Oculus.
+The company generates revenue through advertising; approximately 55% of total sales accounts outside the US.

-Beyond these offerings, the company has investments in longer-term technology initiatives such as artificial intelligence, augmented and virtual reality, and connectivity efforts.
+Beyond its core offerings, the company has investments in longer-term technology initiatives such as artificial intelligence, augmented and virtual reality, and connectivity efforts.

-Global in its reach, Facebook generates about 55% of its revenue from outside of the US.
-The majority of its international business comes from customers located in western Europe, Australia, Brazil, Canada, and China.
+Global in its reach, the Menlo Park, California-based Facebook generates about 55% of its revenue from outside of the US.
+The majority of its international business comes from customers located in Western Europe, Australia, Brazil, Canada, and China.

-The company has offices and data center facilities located all over the world.
+The company has approximately 70 offices and 15 data center facilities located all over the world.

 Sales and Marketing

-Facebook uses a global sales force in more than 40 offices worldwide to attract and retain advertisers (advertising accounts for nearly all of revenue).
+Advertising accounts for nearly all of Facebook's revenue.
+The company uses a global sales force to attract and retain advertisers.
 It also serves advertising customers through a self-service ad platform.

 Facebook has experienced exponential growth over the past few years, enabling it to dominate the social networking world as the most trafficked site of its kind in the US.
-Its revenue has grown from nearly $8 billion to more than $40 billion since 2013 while its net income has grown from $1.5 billion to $16 billion.
+Its revenue grew from nearly $17.9 billion in 2015 to more than $70.7 billion in 2019 while its net income grew from $2.9 billion to $22.1 billion.
+Despite record-breaking business, the company cannot rest on its laurels.

-Cash at the end of 2017 was $8 billion, a decrease of $824 million from the prior year.
-Cash from operations contributed $24 billion to the coffers, while investing activities used $20 billion, mainly for purchases of marketable securities.
-Financing activities used another $5 billion for stock repurchase and taxes related to net share settlement of equity awards.
+Cash at the end of 2019 was $19.3 billion.
+Cash from operations contributed $36.3 billion to the coffers, while investing activities used $19.9 billion.
+Financing activities used another $7.3 billion.

 Menlo Park, CA 94025-1456